albpal/java_code/README.md

 ```

 ## testngbasicexample
-Application that uses sprint and testNG to work with the TDD paradigm
+Application that uses testNG to work with the TDD paradigm
 ### How to run it

 ```bash